 This shoe is used for your long easy/moderate runs.
-Get support in a sports shop from a professional, where you can have your running style checked on a treadmill, so you get a customized running shoe that supports your running style, which can be:
+You can get support in a sports shop from a professional, where you can have your running style checked on a treadmill, so you get a customized running shoe – if you want – that supports your running style, which can be:

 Neutral pronation: The shoe that fits this pattern of movement cushions the shock when you land and supports your foot in its natural movement.